sahib/rmlint/docs/rmlint.1.rst

 :``-g --progress`` / ``-G --no-progress`` (**default**):

-    Convinience shortcut for ``-o progressbar -o summary -o sh:rmlint.sh``.
+    Convenience shortcut for ``-o progressbar -o summary -o sh:rmlint.sh``.
     It is recommended to run ``-g`` with ``-VVV`` to prevent the printing of warnings in between.

 :``-p --paranoid`` / ``-P --less-paranoid`` (**default**):

-    Increase the paranoia of rmlints internals.
+    Increase the paranoia of rmlint's internals.
 Both options can be specified up to two times.
 They do not do any work themselves, but set some other options implicitly as a shortcut.